 Guided trips are offered by some operators, and similar trips are offered for cyclists.

-Sherpa Walking/Cycling Tours We have done three self-guided walks through this British-based company.
+Sherpa Walking/Cycling Tours We have done four self-guided walks through this British-based company.
 They offer a variety of guided and self-guided walking and cycling trips in many parts of Europe.

 Sentiers de France This French company offers the most extensive listing of self-guided walks in all areas of France.
 They have two different levels of accommodations depending on budget.
 Our family did walking tours with them in 2008 and 2009.